fivdi/onoff/README.md

 ## Wait for the button on GPIO #18 to interrupt

-This example watches an input, it's also possible to watch outputs.
+This example watches a momentary push button on GPIO #18 and prints a message when when the button is pressed interrupting the CPU.
+The watch method doesn't require CPU resources while waiting for an interrupt to occur freeing the CPU to perfrom other tasks.

 ```js
 var Gpio = require('onoff').Gpio,        // Constructor function for Gpio objects.